-Although there are better headphones you can get if you plan on using them mostly in your apartment, like we’ve already mentioned, a great deal of effort went into producing both of these headphones portable and appropriate for outdoor use.
-And one of these is the stronger-than-average clamping force with which the Mixr and the Solo 2 grip your head.
+Although there are better headphones you can get if you plan on using them mostly in your apartment, as we’ve already mentioned, a great deal of effort went into producing both of these headphones to be portable and appropriate for outdoor use.
+Part of these efforts is the stronger-than-average clamping force with which the Mixr and the Solo 2 grip your head.

 However, if you lead a more sedentary lifestyle and you can most often be observed sitting on the couch or in front of a computer with the headphones on, then you’ll definitely appreciate wearing headphones that don’t put as much strain on your ears.

 The Beats Mixr, for example, feature a rubbery headband that’s good for keeping the headphones locked in place but hardly contributes with anything worthwhile to the comfort department.

 Again, we have to emphasize that these aren’t design flaws – they’re features, brilliant features, in fact, when we consider what their intended purpose is.
 If you don’t like how any of this sounds, then you’re probably not looking for portable headphones.
-And it’s not like they’re painful to wear, on the contrary!
+And it’s not like they’re painful to wear.
+On the contrary, in fact!

-But you wouldn’t be playing into their strengths if you’re aren’t planning on taking advantage of their portability, and if you’re not playing into their strengths, then you shouldn’t even buy these particular headphones in the first place.
+But you wouldn’t be playing into their strengths if you aren’t planning on taking advantage of their portability, and if you’re not playing into their strengths, then you shouldn’t even buy these particular headphones in the first place.

 Now, what we like about both the Mixr and the Solo 2 is that they come with detachable cables.
 So, if you lose or damage your cable, you can replace it instead of having to purchase a whole new headphone.